Kitchen Flooring Ideas

 The versatility and durability of decorative concrete make it a popular alternative to stone or tile.
-A mottled-brown stain and black marble tiles give this kitchen's concrete floor a distinctive warmth and old-world character.
-The faux grout lines were created by scoring the hardened concrete with a circular saw and masonry blade.
+A mottled-brown-black stain gives this kitchen's concrete floor a distinctive warmth and old-world character.
+The concrete is the perfect counterpoint to the bold red-and-black palette in this kitchen.

 Wide-plank walnut floors stained chocolate brown bridge the style gap between traditional and contemporary in this large kitchen.
 A word of caution: Walnut is softer than other hardwood flooring and more easily damaged by high heels and dropped dishes.
 A satin polyurethane finish gives the flooring a rich, subtle sheen and helps downplay any denting.

 Because they are moisture- and stain-resistant, ceramic floor tiles are a classic choice for many kitchen floors.
 The kitchen's two-tone cabinets pull their colors from the variations in the tile, giving this space a cohesive look.
 Accent colors are added in accessories and pottery.